Beerooke31/Beerooke31/README.md

 Javascript Developer
 --------------------

 I'm a Javascript enthusiast with experience using Django and React to create fullstack applications.
-Currently expanding my knowledge of the wonders of JS through hands on projects.
+Currently expanding my knowledge of the wonders of JS learning the Angular framework.

 * 🌍  I'm based in Perth
 * ✉️  You can contact me at [brookeashleighpierson@gmail.com](mailto:brookeashleighpierson@gmail.com)